brxic/AngularClock/README.md

 # AngularClock
-A Clock to watch the time
+A Clock to watch the time made with Angular and Local Date/Time so no server needed.